olebole/irafdoc/doc/photcal.mkconfig.rst

   <p>
   3. Create a new configuration file for reducing some UBVR photometry, using the UBVR standards in the landolt UBVRI standard star catalog.
-The standard star observations file <tt>"stdobs"</tt> was created with the task MKNOBSFILE.
+The standard star observations file <span style="font-family: monospace;">"stdobs"</span> was created with the task MKNOBSFILE.
   </p>
   <pre>
   	ph&gt; mkconfig ubvr.cfg landolt stdobs landolt